Coping with Cancer Through Mind, Body, Spirit, and Emotions

-Complementary and integrative medicine.
-The field of complementary and integrative medicine is loaded with various forms
+The field of complementary and integrative medicine is loaded with various forms of

-of healing.
-The purpose of all forms of complementary healing is to help your mind,
+healing.
+The purpose of all forms of complementary healing is to help your mind, body,

-Affirmations and prayer.
-Although a positive attitude is often hard to keep when your body is under attack,
+A positive attitude is often hard to keep when your body is under attack.
+But self-talk

-self-talk can be very effective in helping you maintain your equilibrium.
-Studies
+can be very effective in helping you maintain your equilibrium.
+Studies show that

-show that prayer can help you find peace of mind and heal spiritually.
-Prayer helps
+prayer can help you find peace of mind and heal spiritually.
+Prayer helps you to feel

-you to feel connected to a larger universe.
-You may feel disconnected from this larger
+connected to a larger universe.
+You may feel disconnected from this larger entity in

-Healthy nutrition.
-The connection between proper nutrition and health cannot be overstated.
-While there is
+The connection between proper nutrition and health can’t be overstated.
+There is a

-a flood of special diets on the market to improve health, common sense suggests that
+flood of special diets on the market to improve health.
+But common sense suggests

-everyone should eat balanced meals for a healthy immune system.
-There are two guidelines
+that everyone should eat balanced meals for a healthy immune system.
+There are 2 guidelines

 to keep in mind: First, reduce the amount of toxins you take into your body.
 Second,